 To the second part of the question, the strategic framework action plan that would be in support of the Government of Nunavut's Drinking Water Strategic Framework.
 The action plan is set to be developed and implemented this fiscal year, 2023-24, and I look forward to progress on that.
-I will keep the member's aware where things are at throughout the stage.
+I will keep the members aware of where things are at throughout this stage.
 Thank you, Mr. Speaker.